 The rooms all have waterfront views, and you can choose between a Deluxe King, Premium King and Courtyard King Suite, which increase in size and price respectively.
 The rooms feature locally designed and made furniture and artworks, such as gorgeous bespoke beds by Hobart designers AH Beard and torched timbers by Launceston designer Simon Ancher, which complement the dark tones of the decor.

 The mini-bar is extensive, offering a fantastic selection of Tasmanian products including cheese, cured meats, wines and spirits, along with beautiful glassware to drink them from.
-Freshly baked sourdough bread delivered daily and a complimentary drink on arrival.
+Freshly baked sourdough bread is delivered daily and a complimentary drink on arrival.
 If that’s not enough, there is also a separate honesty based guest bar and of course the Stillwater restaurant.

 The bathrooms have walk-in showers, with baths in two of the Premium King Suites.
 Each has single or twin sinks and Tasmanian toiletries made from olive oil.